What is an Executive MBA or Executive MS?

 What financial aid is available?

-There are several sources of financial aid (loans) that candidates may consider whether U.S. citizens, residents, or international applicants.
+There are several sources of financial aid (loans) that candidates may consider.
 Once you have been accepted into the program, the Financial Aid Office can guide you through the process.
 No departmental scholarships are offered by Executive Education.
 A variety of loans are available.

 Can international students apply?